-- 5. PREPARE a Vinegar Solution of one (1) quart vinegar to five (5) gallons water.
-Pour the Vinegar Solution into the fresh water gravity fill inlet. - 6.
-CONTINUE to fill the fresh water tank with until full. - 7.
+- 5. PREPARE a Vinegar Solution of one (1) quart vinegar to five (5) gallons water. - PREPARE approximately one (1) gallon of solution for every fifteen (15) gallons of holding tank capacity. - 6.
+Pour the Vinegar Solution into the fresh water gravity fill inlet - 7.
 REPEAT steps 2-4 above.